-Given the evolution of prostate cancer therapeutics towards combination therapy strategies, the biological rationale for combining NTD and LBD inhibitors, and compelling early in vitro and preclinical animal model results, the Company intends to perform combination studies of the next-generation Aniten compound with current generation antiandrogens following the Phase 1 dose escalation and expansion studies.
+Given the evolution of prostate cancer therapeutics towards combination therapy strategies from the earlier stages of the disease, the biological rationale for combining NTD and LBD inhibitors, and compelling early in vitro and preclinical animal model results, the Company intends to perform combination studies of EPI-7386 with current generation antiandrogens.
 Since these combination studies will involve earlier lines of therapy, they will commence only after sufficient experience with safety, tolerability and efficacy has been accumulated with single agent EPI-7386 therapy in patients with metastatic disease resistant to standard of care treatments.
-Under the collaboration agreement with Janssen, Janssen will pay for and conduct the trial, and ESSA will provide the clinical trial material of EPI-7386.
-Under the collaboration with Astellas, ESSA will pay for and conduct a trial with EPI-7386 and enzalutamide, with Astellas providing enzalutamide, and under the collaboration with Bayer, Bayer will pay for and conduct a clinical trial with EPI-7386 and darolutamide, with ESSA providing the clinical trial material EPI-7386, in patients with mCRPC.
-The ESSA-managed clinical trial collaboration with Astellas (enzalutamide) will begin in the fourth quarter of calendar 2021.
-The combination studies with Janssen and Bayer are anticipated to begin in late 2021 or early 2022.
+Under the collaboration agreement with Janssen, Janssen will pay for and conduct two trials with EPI-7386 and each of their antiandrogens, apalutamide and abiraterone acetate, and ESSA will provide the clinical trial material of EPI-7386.
+Under the collaboration with Astellas, ESSA will pay for and conduct a trial with EPI-7386 and enzalutamide, with Astellas providing enzalutamide, and under the collaboration with Bayer, Bayer will pay for and conduct a clinical trial with EPI-7386 and darolutamide, with ESSA providing the clinical trial material EPI-7386.